Glendora High School

 Glendora High School (GHS) is located in Glendora, Los Angeles County, California, United States.

 History

 The high school was built in 1958 on land owned by Clarks Gordan, an orange grower.
-Before it was built, Glendora students attended Citrus College which functioned as both a high school and junior college for the area.
+Before it was built, Glendora students attended Citrus Union which functioned as both a high school and junior college for the area.
 The land contained oak trees which still grow on the school grounds.
 The first graduating class of GHS was in 1959 and contained 188 students.
 The school's teams are known as the Glendora Tartans.
 This name was chosen by the first class in a vote between "Tartans" and "The Oranges".